-response from insiders.
+It may surprise you to see a positive response from insiders.
 After all, isn't it 'them' who would like 'us' to be thin, white, forever young?
 But many in the industry welcome a change.
 The status quo can be as much to do with the demands of a business: it's easier to book models who will fit sample sizes; agencies recruit models for whom there is demand; sample sizes get cut to those shapes.
-Also, many colleges teach on design for a range of shapes.
+Also, many colleges teach on a size-8 mannequin, so new designers graduate with no understanding of how to design for a range of shapes.